Thank you for coming

 Engagement Day 2020

-The second Imperial Engagement Day will be taking place on 5 February.
-This year, we focus on equality, diversity and inclusion.
+The second Imperial Engagement Day took place on 5 February.
+This year, we focussed on equality, diversity and inclusion.
 How do we broaden access and increase diversity in STEM?
 How can we empower audiences from all backgrounds to engage with STEM?
-Come along to hear from a range of speakers, take part in workshops and build your network of inspiring engagement practitioners as we explore these key questions.

 Date: Wednesday 5 February 2020